CRIME SEQUENCE RECONSTRUCTION

 THE NORDSTREAM AFFAIR IN DATA POINTS:

 There exists lots of data for interested readers to examine many old pre 2022 official documents and statements (003).
-Let´s just look at a few remarkable which gradually shaped narrative toward the affair:
+That is how the investigation started.
+But let´s just look at a few remarkable which gradually shaped narrative toward the affair and lay foundation to understanding motives, actors and moves how it all unfolded.

 Boris Johnson also stated that "...the UK’s apparent unwillingness to come to a firm and fixed view on Nord Stream 2, has to end."